 The Road to Recovery

 The Duane Morris COVID-19 Strategy Team is advising clients on all aspects of the legal issues and implications of the COVID-19 (coronavirus disease 2019) pandemic including contractual, employment, insurance and healthcare issues.
 Our attorneys are fielding inquiries and providing advice in a wide range of areas, including human resources, travel and transportation, immigration and border entry, hospital and healthcare operations, medical and pharmaceutical supply, FDA, food handling and preparation, OSHA, ADA compliance, data privacy, HIPAA, environmental and EPA, international transactions, shipping, supply chain and logistics, financial reporting, insurance liability, real estate issues, including landlord and tenant matters, and all types of contracts and quasi-contracts.
 Duane Morris has established a blog dedicated to COVID-19 issues and is distributing Alerts and sharing information via webinars and media interviews.
+Duane Morris also has compiled a guide for employers about issues related to reopening the workplace during the COVID-19 pandemic.

 Contractual and quasi-contractual obligations are thrown into upheaval in the extreme circumstances of a pandemic.
 An unexpected and/or insurmountable obstacle in any part of a supply chain can have a devastating impact on a business’ ability to deliver on its promises.
 Well-written contracts can, at least, minimize problems.
 Poorly written contracts can expose businesses to levels of liability so severe that their very survival might be at stake.
 Duane Morris attorneys advise clients before, during and after crises to minimize risk, business disruption and disputes.